AleNegrini/Cloudera-Training-environment-over-Google-Cloud-Engine/README.md

   * the user you would like to launch Cloudera Manager Server and Agent is a sudoer file
   * you can use sudo as the user of the previous point without typing password.
 That users should have unlimited, passwordless sudo privileges
   * OS-level firewall is disabled or allows traffic on the ports Cloudera use
+  * it is possible to ping from each machine to the others with the private IP address
+  * it is possible to connect via ssh from each machine to the others using the private IP address
+  * local DNS file should be properly set with the mapping between private IP and the FQDN